 Because they are smaller, however, the SMCs (surface mount components) provide better electrical performance.

-Not all components are available in surface mount for electronics at this time; hence the full benefits of surface mounting on PCB are not available, ad we are essentially limited to mix-and-match surface mount assemblies.
-The use of through-hole components such as pin grid array for high end processors and large connectors will keep the industry in mixed assembly mode for the foreseeable future.
+Not all components are available in surface mount for electronics PCB Assembly at this time; hence the full benefits of surface mounting on PCB are not available, and we are essentially limited to mix-and-match surface mount assemblies.
+The use of through-hole components such as BGA and pin grid array (PGA) for high end processors and large connectors will keep the industry in mixed assembly mode for the foreseeable future.

 While only a few types of conventional DIP packages meet all the packaging requirements, the world of surface mount packages is vastly more complex.

 The package types and package and lead configurations available are numerous.
 In addition, the requirements of surface mount components are far more demanding.
-SMCs must withstand the higher soldering temperatures and must be selected, places, and soldered more carefully to achieve acceptable manufacturing yield.
+SMD or SMCs must withstand the higher soldering temperatures and must be selected, placed, and soldered more carefully to achieve acceptable manufacturing yield.

 The surface mount resistors and capacitors come in various case sizes to meet the needs of various applications in the electronics industry.
 While there is a trend toward shrinking case sizes, larger case sizes are also available if capacitance requirements are large.
 These devices/ components come in both rectangular and tubular (MELF: metal electrode leadless face) shapes.

 There are two main types of surface mount resistors: thick film and thin film.

 Thick film surface mount resistors are constructed by screening resistive film (ruthenium dioxide based paste or similar material) on a flat, high purity alumina substrate surface as opposed to depositing resistive film on a round core as in axial resistors.
 The resistance value is obtained by varying the composition of resistive paste before screening and laser trimming the film after screening.